Mayor: Teacher shot by 6-year-old 'red flag for the country'

 Newport News is a city of about 185,000 people in southeastern Virginia known for its shipyard, which builds the nation's aircraft carriers and other U.S. Navy vessels.

 Richneck has about 550 students who are in kindergarten through fifth grade, according to the Virginia Department of Education’s website.
-School officials have already said that there will be no classes at the school on Monday.
+Jones said there will be no classes at the school Monday and Tuesday.

 “Today our students got a lesson in gun violence,” said George Parker III, Newport News schools superintendent, “and what guns can do to disrupt, not only an educational environment, but also a family, a community.”